 Another thing you’ll want to do before planting your mint is to amend the soil.
 Unlike other mint varieties, Apple Mint prefers rich soil.
 Soil should also drain well, and if your garden tends towards dense clay— it can be helpful to churn the soil a bit.
 You may also want to consider adding in some organic compost or fertilizer to improve your soil prior to planting.

 Although mint can be grown from seeds, you’ll have much quicker success purchasing small plants or obtaining cuttings from a friend’s garden.
-Unless you have a long growing season (or a greenhouse in which to start your seeds early) consider using one of these methods.
+Unless you have a long growing season (or a greenhouse in which to start your seeds early), consider using one of these methods.

-Like we mentioned earlier, Apple Mint prefers part sun and part shade.
+Like I mentioned earlier, Apple Mint prefers part sun and part shade.
 Although it will tolerate full sun, this particular mint variety likes moist soil—which can be harder to maintain in a garden being blasted by heat.

 Temperature & Humidity Preferences